jadeforrest/blog/content/posts/2023-01-11--engineering-levels/index.md

 ## Why use these levels instead of any other levels?

-These have been used at multiple companies, and refined over time.
+These have been used at multiple companies and refined over time.

 In my experience, most people copy engineering levels and then let them languish.
 These have received updates every year.
 And because I've done this at many companies, I have a lot of experience I've brought to bear on building them.

-My recommendation is to review the design choices below, and decide if you think it matches your needs.
+My recommendation is to review the design choices below and decide if you think it matches your needs.

 There are a [lot of examples](https://www.progression.fyi/) of engineering levels you can  steal from, such as the [Rent the Runway engineering levels](https://dresscode.renttherunway.com/blog/ladder).
 [Carta](https://medium.com/building-carta/engineering-levels-at-carta-d33db2a55a20) does a nice job of explaining the philosophy of their engineering levels.